Condensation

 3. Heat in winter

 When the weather outside is very cold, it creates a cool environment for the interior of your home.
 This can mean that the air near your windows can feel cooler than normal.
 If you have poor insulation in your windows, the air can travel through them more easily and they will feel cool to your touch.
 This creates condensation on windows that can cause damage to the window and ice buildup.
+So, time your heating to come on at interval throughout the night.

 4. Climate change